JasmineOuO/MeaningfulNonsense/src/pages/blog/27-07-2020-solace-part-3-two-faced.md

 “Y-you killed m-me”

-He let out a disturbing cough before screeches of endless screams filled my eyes, his demon-like eyes never leaving mine.
+He let out a disturbing cough before screeches of endless screams began to fill my ears.
+In those moments, his demon-like eyes never left mine for a single moment.

 I could only shake my head profusely as my body struggled to tear away from his clutches.
 It wasn’t long before I realized that my breaths were too quick and shallow, and it was causing my dizziness to return once again.

 The screams were beginning to make my ears hurt but my body could only stay deadly still, eyes refusing to leave his.
 Redness was beginning to scatter over the skin, and I wanted to look away, but my body couldn’t respond.
 In the end, I just squeezed my eyes tightly shut; the sudden darkness that engulfed me felt frightening.
 But it finally allowed me to focus on something else.
 It gave me the one thing I needed at the moment: a distraction.

-I forced my body to breathe in a huge lungful of air, but a wave of faintness washed over me, causing my exhale to sound shaky and wheezed.
+I forced my body to breathe in a huge lungful of air, but a wave of faintness washed over me, causing my exhale to sound shaky and wheezy.
 Then, after the air left my lips, his screams suddenly changed into mere echoes brushing against my ears.
 It started to fade away, into a background buzz or just plain-old white noise.

 Gradually, a distant voice began to find its way to my ears.
 It sounded gruff and slow but was nonetheless a recognizable tone.
-Yet before I could figure out who the voice belonged to, my eyes were drifting open.
+Yet before I could figure out who the voice belonged to, my eyes were drifting open again.
 I could only wait until the blurriness was blinked away before my eyes focused.
 In front of me were the blue and black lines of my opened notebook.

 Then, the sudden realization of my situation shook the rest of my body awake before straightening up slowly in my chair.
 I looked around gingerly to check if there were any eyes looking in my direction, but the coast was clear.
 My professor looked like he was bringing the lecture to a close since he was reminding everyone about the assignment due in a couple of days.
 It didn’t look like he noticed my presence as well.
 Which wasn’t very surprising since I was situated in the furthest seat from the center where a dark shadow was settling over my frame.